Postgraduate Research Interdisciplinary Collaborative Core (PGR ICC) course

 • You are strongly encouraged not to defer and follow the curriculum plan to ensure that you take this course in time before your QE.

-• Any deferment will need to be approved by the School with strong justifications and Graduate College has to be informed.
+• Any deferment must be approved by the School with strong justifications and Graduate College must be informed.

-• School will need to seek approval from Graduate College for more than 2 deferments.
+• School must seek approval from Graduate College for more than 2 deferments.

 • You will have to complete the course before QE otherwise your QE will be delayed.